ricedev10/Raspberry-Pi-Lock/README.md

 4. After pressing 4 digits, program automatically detects if inputted keycode is correct or not
 5. LCD display will show:
    a.
 Incorrect: Enter keycode again
    b.
-Correct: Automatically opens drawer and gives options to press button A for changing keycode (see [Setting & Resetting the Pin](Setting & Resetting the Pin below)) & button B for closing drawer
+Correct: Automatically opens drawer and gives options to press button A for changing keycode (see [Setting & Resetting the Pin](#setting-&-resetting-the-pin) below) & button B for closing drawer

 # Setting & Resetting the Pin